Kazuma Yamaguchi

-Kazuma Yamaguchi (山口 一真, Yamaguchi Kazuma) is a Japanese football player for Matsumoto Yamaga FC.
+Kazuma Yamaguchi (山口 一真, Yamaguchi Kazuma) is a Japanese football player for Thespa Gunma.

 Career

 After graduating at Hannan University, where he shone and he was one of the best players of Kansai Student Football League, Yamaguchi signed for Kashima Antlers in January 2018.
 The young striker even had the opportunity of a trial at Fortuna Düsseldorf.
 On the first game in J1 League against Nagoya Grampus, Yamaguchi even found an assist.